 This post was written by Greg McMillan, industry consultant, author of numerous process control books, 2010 ISA Life Achievement Award recipient and retired Senior Fellow from Solutia Inc. (now Eastman Chemical).
 This insight was adapted from Greg’s book, Advanced Temperature Measurement and Control.
-To download a free excerpt from the book, click here.

 Communication from the temperature sensor to the control room should be designed to provide the greatest accessibility, flexibility, reliability, and accuracy.
 What was traditionally thought to be the least expensive solution has severe ramifications and hidden costs.
 Here we look at how the advent of smart transmitters and wireless communication has opened the door to better communication and a lower installed and life cycle cost and process performance improvements.